jetstream-cloud/js2docs/docs/general/galaxy.md

 genomic data analysis, although support other domains is growing: machine learning, natural language processing, climate science. **Galaxy enables scientists to share, analyze and visualize their own data via a browser.**
-Thounsands of modern and popoular tools are readily available alongside pre-formatted reference data.
+Thousands of modern and popoular tools are readily available alongside pre-formatted reference data.
 There are also [extensive training resources](https://training.galaxyproject.org/){target=_blank} for a variety of roles, including researchers, tool developers, and educators.